-Now, the report is nothing but a table & the table involves rows & columns.
-Rows specify the receivables for each customer.
+The method to prepare a accounts receivables aging report is simple.
+It a table of rows and columns that specify the receivables for each customer.
 Columns are as under:

-- Not yet due: Out of the total, receivables which are booked on the day report is prepared.
+- Not yet due: Out of the total, receivables booked on the day we prepare the report.

 - 1 to 30 days: Out of the total, receivables are due for 30 days from the due date of payment.